intel-unesp-mcp/infieri2019-session1/README.md

 [phi01]$ micinfo -deviceInfo 1 -group thermal
 ```

-**1.4.3** The Xeon Phi coprocessor is packaged in a PCIe card which
+**1.4.3** The Xeon Phi™ coprocessor is packaged in a PCIe card which
 includes thermal and power sensors and a system management controller
 (SMC) that monitors the sensors and manages the coprocessor.
 The utility
 micsmc can be used to extract information from the coprocessor SMC,